meroxa/cli/docs/cmd/www/meroxa-resources.md

 ### SEE ALSO

 * [meroxa](/cli/meroxa/)	 - The Meroxa CLI
-* [meroxa add resource](/cli/meroxa-add-resource/)	 - Add a resource to your Meroxa resource catalog
+* [meroxa resources create](/cli/meroxa-resources-create/)	 - Create a resource into your Meroxa resource catalog